 Name Range Default Description Setting control from comm bus DisabledAllowed Disabled Activating this parameter permits changing the pick-up level of the protection stage via SCADA.
-Normal Start Trip Blocked Normal Normal Force the status of the function.
+IO> force status to NormalStartTripBlocked Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
-Measured magnitude RMSTRMSPeak-to-peak RMS Defines which available measured magnitude is used by the function.
+Measured magnitude RMS TRMS Peak-to-peak RMS Defines which available measured magnitude is used by the function.
 This parameter is available when "Input selection" has been set to "I01" or "I02".
 Input selection • I01 • I02 • I0Calc 101 Defines which measured residual current is used by the function.